City to pay $500,000 to fix bikini barista dress code suit - ExBulletin

 Edge, the owner of the Everett Hillbilly Hotties bikini barista stand, and employees Natalie Bjerke, Matteson Hernandez, Leah Humphrey, Amelia Powell and Liberty Ziska filed a lawsuit arguing that the order violated their First Amendment rights .

-Some countries require you to wear lots of clothes because of their religious beliefs, Hernandez wrote.
-But America is different because you can wear whatever you want to wear.
-I wear what I’m comfortable with and others can wear what they’re comfortable with.”

-The case has been the subject of various court rulings, but in October a U.S. District Court judge ruled that the unconstitutional dress code ordinance.
+The case was the subject of various court rulings, but in October a U.S. District Court judge ruled the dress code ordinance unconstitutional.

 Ramerman told the board the city could appeal, but a loss would result in a score much higher than the $500,000.
 The city spent nearly $400,000 defending the ordinance.